 How We Stayed Cool Before Air Conditioning

-Although Spring is officially in full-swing here in Arizona, summer will be here before we know it.
+Although Spring is officially in full swing here in Arizona, summer will be here before we know it.
 With an average summertime temperature of 103° F here in Phoenix, this is the aptly-named city for anyone who loves the heat.
 We may love all that sun most of the time, but much of that sun worship comes from our ability to escape the sun’s heat with cool, comforting air conditioning.
+When do you need air conditioning Chandler AZ?
+For the best HVAC solution, contact Sharp Air Conditioning & Heating.

 At a time when an air conditioner could not be conceived of, our very smart ancestors found that right here, in the middle of a vast desert landscape, was one of the coolest and most temperate places to call home: caves.